 Pea plants are another crop which deteriorate rapidly in the wrong kind of conditions, and during heatwaves they tend to die before they have reached maturity due to an overly warm climate.
 According to the British Edible Pulses Association, the most widely affected varieties are marrowfat and split green peas.

 A potential pea shortage could have gripped the UK last year as crops struggled to source enough water in the sunshine.
+This had led some to consider the Controlled Environment Sustainable Foods growing options to help mitigate this in the future.
 However, hot weather won’t just have adverse effects on the pea industry.
 Longer sunshine hours were credited with boosting the overall quality of garden peas and petit pois, despite there being fewer grown.

 Of course, we must consider the effect of hot weather on animals too.
 Caterpillars, for example see their numbers plummet during sustained high temperatures.
 This is because the plants they need to survive wilt, meaning they struggle to pupate so they can see through the winter months.